avardhan15/customerdataanalysis/README.md

 # customerdataanalysis
-This Repository contains code, data, and summaries of practice Customer Analyses using Pythong, R, and SQL.
+This Repository contains code, data, and summaries of practice Customer Analyses using Python, R, and SQL.